davidcbrl/fidelity-app/README.md

 - Make sure that you have a version of Java 8 installed and that your JAVA_HOME environment variable is set to the JDK’s folder.
 - Android Studio versions 2.2 and higher come with a JDK, so this should already be done.
 - Open an elevated console window and run the following command to begin signing licenses 'flutter doctor --android-licenses'
+- If you choose IntelliJ, at the start screen, select File > Settings > Android SDK > Edit Android SDK Location.
+And install the android SDK and set the folder